OpenCAPI/oc-accel-doc/web-doc/docs/index.md

 Development is usually done on a **Linux (x86) computer**.

 * [Xilinx Vivado]: OC-Accel currently supports Xilinx FPGA devices exclusively.
-For synthesis, simulation model and image build, the Xilinx Vivado 2018.3 or newer tool suites are recommended.
+For synthesis, simulation model and image build, the Xilinx Vivado 2019.2 or newer tool suites are recommended.
 * Build process: Building the code and running the make environment requires the usual development tools `gcc, make, sed, awk`.
 If not installed already, the installer package `build-essential` will set up the most important tools.
 * Configuring the OC-Accel framework will call a standalone tool that is based on the Linux kernel [kconfig] tool.
-The `ncurses` library must be installed to use the menu-driven user interface for `kconfig`.
+The `ncurses` library must be installed to use the simple menu-driven user interface for `kconfig`.
-* `pyhton` is optional but suggested to install.
+* `python` is optional but suggested to install.
 2.7.x is fine.
 * Simulators: You can use the build-in simulation `xsim` from Xilinx Vivado, or you can also use other simulators like Cadence `irun` or `xcelium`.
 * For simulation, OC-Accel also relies on the `xterm` program.
+* Check the [System Firmware setup] page

 [kconfig]: https://github.com/guillon/kconfig
+[System Firmware setup]: ./system_firmware_setup

 ## Supported FPGA cards